yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/WorldTreePath.png?raw=true)

 > Barbarians who follow the Path of the World Tree connect with the cosmic tree Yggdrasil through their Rage.
 This tree grows among the Outer Planes, connecting them to each other and the Material Plane.
-These Barbarians draw on the tree’s magic for vitality and as a means of dimensional travel.
+These Barbarians draw on the tree's magic for vitality and as a means of dimensional travel.

 - Level 3: Vitality of the Tree
   - Your Rage taps into the life force of the World Tree.
 You gain the following benefits.